 The Soft Coated Wheaten Terrier is known for its soft coat and joyful demeanor.
 The breed sheds very little but needs frequent care to prevent tangles and mats.
 Training is essential to keep the stubborn terrier streak under control.
 Fortunately, the breed can learn fairly easily.
 This energetic dog needs regular exercise.
 Overall, Wheatens are smart, friendly, and loyal dogs that can adapt well to all kinds of households.

 23 of 25

-The Staffordshire Bull Terrier is sometimes mistaken for a small pit bull type dog (like the Am Staff).
+The Staffordshire Bull Terrier is sometimes mistaken for a small pit bull-type dog (like the Am Staff).
 However, this is an entirely separate breed.
 The round, muscular body, short legs, and large head make the breed look tough despite a typical weight range of 24 to 38 pounds.
 This is a courageous and determined dog breed that is more powerful than its size indicates.
 However, the breed's soft side is quite endearing.
 Staffies are loyal and affectionate to their families and have a special love for children.
-In fact, they have often been referred to as "nanny dogs."
+They have often been referred to as "nanny dogs."

 24 of 25

 The brave and enthusiastic Standard Schnauzer is truly medium-sized.
 At 30 to 50 pounds, the breed is larger than the miniature Schnauzer and smaller than the Giant Schnauzer, yet it possesses many qualities from both.
 Historically a farm dog, the Standard Schnauzer now makes an excellent watchdog and athletic companion.
 Despite its strong-willed side, the breed is loyal and smart.Continue to 25 of 25 below.